 6.8 Entity Names View

 The entity names annotation view is formatted using in-line ENAMEX markup.
+We also extended the representation to allow subtoken annotations as in the coreference data.

 Here is a portion of a sample document in the entity names view: